johnrim/mookie-marketing/README.md

-# Deploying to Firebase server.
+# Deploying to Firebase server

 Push changes to Git BEFORE pushing to the firebase server.